 Most of the mild cases of demodex will get better even without any treatment, or with some of the ointments that are sold for this disease.
 If the mange has already become so severe that it has led to skin infections, however, it needs to be treated more aggressively.

 The first treatment recommended is usually a pesticide called amitraz.
 It is mixed up and poured on the dog as a dip, at least until the skin is healed up and no more mites are found on the skin scraping, and then at least another month after that.
 The dog needs to be bathed with benzoyl peroxide so that the pores of the skin will be open before the amitraz is poured on.
 The amitrax has several side effects, however, and even then about a third of the cases will not be cured and will need another therapy.

-The next treatment is ivermectin, but this drug is so cheap now that I think it should be tried first.
+The next treatment is , but this drug is so cheap now that I think it should be tried first.
 (The product listed here is the best form that I have used.
 It is labelled as an injectible product for cattle but is safe when given orally to dogs.)
 The dog gets 0.3-0.6 mg/kg orally, and may need to be treated for 3 to 8 months.
 The dose should be started low and built up slowly.
-If the dog shows any side effects (excessive salivating, vomiting, ataxia) then an alternative treatment needs to be tried.
+If the dog shows any side effects (excessive salivating, vomiting, ataxia) then an alternative treatment needs to be tried. ivermectin

 Since the ivermectin cannot be used in some dogs (like Collies and others sensitive to ivermectin), they can also be given milbemycin (Interceptor) tablets at 1mg/kg, orally, every day.
 The dose can even be doubled if there are no side effects (salivation, vomiting, weakness) and the dog is not healed.
 This is an expensive treatment though so if your dog cannot be treated with the ivermectin the amitraz should still be tried first.